Last Updated on July 6, 2023 by Igor Karni

 E-bikes seem to be all the craze for some kids and even a lot of adults nowadays.
-They offer everything a motorbike does, minus how fast you can go.
-They also can offer a great form of exercise the same way that bicycling does.
-It’s no wonder that there’s a ton of questions coming up in regards to electric bicycles.
+They offer everything that motorbikes do, minus how fast you can go.
+They also can offer a great form of exercise in the same way that traditional bicycling does.
+It’s no wonder that there are a ton of questions coming up in regards to electric bicycles.

 Can electric bikes go up steep hills?
 Yes, e-bikes are definitely more than equipped to handle steep hills.
 There are two types of motors that you can get in an e-bike.
 There are HUB motors and mid-drive motors.
 The latter is going to be the best possible choice for handling steep hills.
 While the HUB motors will be great for flat areas and light hills.

 When you use a mid-drive motor e-bike there will be a lot of different settings to choose from.
 If you’re not familiar with them or you’ve never ridden one before, then keep in mind the following.
 Up gear will offer you more assistance when it comes to peddling and down gear will offer you less.
 Just remember never to change gears when you’re stationary (you should always peddle when changing gears).

-If you want to become an expert at e-bikes and finding the best ones to ride up steep hills then we’ll help you determine exactly what you need in order to get the best possible e-bike to tackle the toughest hills possible.
+If you want to become an expert at e-bikes and find the best ones to ride up steep hills then we’ll help you determine exactly what you need in order to get the best possible e-bike to tackle the toughest hills possible.

 What e-bike do I choose for steep hills?